Bacon Wrapped Filet Mignon with Garlic Shrimp plated and ready to serve.

 To reheat your leftovers, preheat your oven to medium heat, around 350 degrees F. Arrange your bacon-wrapped filets on a baking sheet and pop them in the oven to cook until warm.
 Add the Garlic Shrimp to the baking sheet close to when your filets are done.

-Alternatively, you can use an air fryer to reheat your filets, although the bacon might be a little crispier.
+Alternatively, you can use an air fryer to reheat your filets, although the bacon might get a little crispier.

-Cutting into the Bacon Wrapped Filet Mignon with Garlic Shrimp.
+Cutting into the juicy Bacon Wrapped Filet Mignon with shrimp.

 Needing more spice in your life?
 My spice line can help with that.
 Check them out here.